mahermalaeb/coronavirustracker/README.md

 ## Key challenges

-The primary challenge will be to obtain public adoption on a large scale - this will be significantly easier if useage is advised by governments or public health bodies.
+The primary challenge will be to obtain public adoption on a large scale - this will be significantly easier if use is advised by governments or public health bodies.

 ## Request for collaborators